mikethompson100/slick/README.md

 Still in the process of converting over all carousels, at Carousel 6/7.

 Notes: 1/3/23: Created new carousels (8/9) to demonstrate how to use centerMode and focusOnSelect with asNavFor.
 Updated styles to make applicable features stand out.

+Notes: 1/11/23: Finished setting up carousel 10 demonstrating the use of appendArrows and responsive.
+Created two separate arrow sections, one for mobile and one for desktop.
+Added some styling.